Finding the dimension of a non-empty orthogonal array polytope: Decreasing the number of possible values of dim( )

-In this section, by using representation theory, we narrow down the possible values of dim($P^{(k,s,\lambda)}_{n;I}$).
+In this section, by using representation theory, we drastically decrease the number of possible values of dim($P^{(k,s,\lambda)}_{n;I}$).
 We also determine the corresponding sets of potentially valid equality constraints for Aff($P^{(k,s,\lambda)}_{n;I}$).
 These are the only sets of equality constraints up to equivalence that can be implied by the integrality constraints of ILD~(\ref{ilp:BF}).
-First, we provide the equivalent ILD formulation
+First, we show that the ILD